 Church planting team

-Some ways the Mexico Field Team is accomplishing this are through the ongoing ministries of these churches:
+The Mexico Field Team is accomplishing these goals through the ongoing ministries of the following churches.

-Northside Christian Church, Eagles Christian Church and King of Kings Christian Church all offer a variety of clubs and ministries for children, youth and women, as well as adult Bible studies, mission trips, and community outreach programs.
-The Eagles church also hosts a community center for transformational ministry in its working poor neighborhood.
+Northside Christian Church, Hands of Life Christian Church, King of Kings Christian Church and Zona Maranatha Church all offer a variety of clubs and ministries for children, youth and women, as well as adult Bible studies, mission trips, and community outreach programs.
+Hands of Life and Maranatha (Zone 10:14) host community centers that offer holistic ministries such as dental, medical and counseling services, continuing education, teaching English and skills training.
+Celebrate Recovery ministries begin in 2018.

-In 2012 the Church Catalyst team partnered with the Globalscope team in Puebla to plant a church with young people from the campus ministry.
+In 2012 the Church Catalyst team partnered with the Globalscope team in Puebla to plant the Mosaico Christian Church with young people from the campus ministry.
+In 2017, Mosaico moved out of the campus ministry house to renovate a warehouse two blocks away to use as a new facility.
 Mosaico Church now does community outreach and offers children’s ministry, adult Bible studies and supports missionaries to Spain and China.

 El Pozo, the Globalscope campus ministry in Mexico, is located adjacent to the campus of la Universidad de las Americas Puebla.
 Students from all over the world attend this university, and many come to experience the love of Jesus in community at El Pozo.